 2. Why do you want to start your own business?

 You may have a great idea, and a strong urge to start up on your own, or you may feel compelled (as many were during the last recession) to work for yourself as sources of traditional employment aren’t plentiful.
 In either case, do you have the hunger and dedication to follow through and make a success of your idea?

 3. Do you have the personality to run a business?

-People with all types of temperament start and run their own businesses.
+People with all types of temperaments start and run their own businesses.
 However, there are some common traits which you will find successful business people share.
-You will need to be tenacious, dedicated, hard-working and resilient – essential skills to see you through the tough early months and years.
+You will need to be tenacious, dedicated, hard-working, and resilient – essential skills to see you through the tough early months and years.